Advice for New Soft Water Shrimp Keepers

 Filtration and Flow in a Shrimp Tank

-When it comes to the health of your shrimp, achieving the right balance of filtration and water flow in your tankOpens in a new tab. is paramount.
+When it comes to the health of your shrimp, achieving the right balance of filtration and water flow in your tank is paramount.
 Both of these factors significantly contribute to the overall water quality and environment that your shrimp inhabit, and understanding how they work together is crucial for any successful shrimp keeper.

 Filtration is the process by which unwanted substances and debris are removed from the water.
 This includes things like excess food, decaying plant matter, and waste products from the shrimp themselves.
 In the context of a shrimp tank, there are three types of filtration to consider: mechanical, biological, and chemical.

 Mechanical filtration involves physically removing particulates from the water, typically through a filter medium such as a sponge or filter floss.
 Biological filtration, on the other hand, relies on beneficial bacteria that live in your filter and substrate.
-These bacteria process harmful substances like ammoniaOpens in a new tab. and nitrite, converting them into less harmful nitrates.
+These bacteria process harmful substances like ammonia and nitrite, converting them into less harmful nitrates.
 Chemical filtration uses activated carbon or other substances to remove toxins and impurities from the water.

 However, while the goal is to create a clean environment for your shrimp, it’s important to remember that shrimp tanks don’t need the same level of filtration as a fish tank.
 Overfiltration can strip the water of beneficial bacteria and microorganisms that shrimp feed on.
 It’s also worth noting that a heavily planted tank will require less filtration, as plants naturally absorb nitrates and other waste products.